Privacy Virtual Cards

 • Subscription service charging the cardholder after the trial period

-Once the investigators are confident that fraud has indeed occurred, they dig deeper into the IP address to uncover the fraudster.
-One of the most obvious signs of fraud is the customer ordering goods or services from an IP address in a different state or continent.
+Once the investigators confirm that your stolen credit card was used online, they will continue analyzing the IP address to uncover the fraudster.
+One of the most obvious signs of online credit card theft is the customer ordering goods or services from an IP address in a different state or continent.
 In that case, the investigators use geolocation data to pinpoint the exact location of the criminal.

 Using Geolocation Tracking